ajay-gandhi/alfred/README.md

 ## Todos

-Things to do, _almost_ in order of urgency
+Things to do, in order of urgency

+* Implement adding tip to reach minimum
+* Implement confirmation at 3pm
 * Implement stats
-* Implement adding tip to reach minimum
 * Implement time of delivery
-* Implement confirmation at 3pm
 * Implement NLP

 ## Layout